 Oshki and Jimmy paint a grim picture of life in the trenches.
 They despair of ever returning home to the women who hold their hearts.

 Meanwhile, Lily fights for the cause in her own way and rallies the female troops at home as prejudices run high and the local cafe owner is accused of being a spy.

 Will the women of Webaashi Bay receive their men back unscathed?
 Can the power of love win out over insurmountable odds?
 All this drama and more plays out under the light of the silver moon.

-Check back for more information about Harvest Moon, my last book in the series, coming in fall of 2020.
+Harvest Moon, my last book in the series, coming in fall of 2020.

 I am also writing a new series: Sheltering Trees.
 The first book in the series, In a Grove of Maples, is inspired my my grandparents and their life as Wisconsin farmers in the late 1800’s.